-Step 3 - Once the Banca d'Italia has received the Banco de España's CCBM message, it takes all the necessary action to ensure that the marketable assets arrive at its account at Monte Titoli (e.g. matching).
-In the meantime, the counterparty (or its custodians) delivers the marketable assets to the Banca d'Italia account according to Monte Titoli's delivery procedures.
+Step 3 - Once the Banca d'Italia has received the Banco de España's CCBM message, it takes all the necessary steps to ensure that the marketable assets arrive at its account at Monte Titoli (e.g. matching).
+In the meantime, the counterparty (or its custodians) delivers the marketable assets to the Banca d'Italia account in accordance with to Monte Titoli's delivery procedures.